johnolos/rust-workshop/README.md

 &#402; = ordinary frequency.
 Try `440Hz`\
 &phi; = phase

-Sinusiod function is explained in detail [here](https://en.wikipedia.org/wiki/Sine_wave).
+The sinusiod function is explained in detail [here](https://en.wikipedia.org/wiki/Sine_wave).
 Phase are explained in detail [here](https://en.wikipedia.org/wiki/Phase_(waves)#Formula_for_phase_of_an_oscillation_or_a_wave).

 You're highly encouraged to implement another type of oscillating wave: